LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

   SQLite binary format has almost zero internal integrity checking.
   LumoSQL aims to add options to address this problem.

 **Sqlite is less open source than it appears**.
-The existance of so many SQLite spin-offs is evidence that SQLite code is highly available.
+The existence of so many SQLite spin-offs is evidence that SQLite code is highly available.
 However there are several aspects of SQLite that mean it cannot be considered open source, in ways that are increasingly important in the 21st century: